Reed-CompBio/spras/CONTRIBUTING.md

 ### Step 0: Fork the repository and create a branch
 From the [SPRAS repository](https://github.com/Reed-CompBio/spras), click the "Fork" button in the upper right corner to create a copy of the repository in your own GitHub account.
 Do not change the "Repository name".
-Then, click the green "Create fork" button.
+Then click the green "Create fork" button.

 The simplest way to set up SPRAS for local development is to clone your fork of the repository to your local machine.
 You can do that with a graphical development environment or from the command line.